Fifth Avenue Hotel: "Amen Corner"

 The Fifth Avenue Hotel was known as a stronghold of the Republican Party.
 From a corner nook in one of the public rooms, which he dubbed his "Amen Corner", Republican political boss Thomas Collier Platt controlled patronage in New York City and state for a few years in the 1890s; here he held his "Sunday School", where projects did not go forward until they had his "amen".

 Closing and demolition

-The Fifth Avenue Hotel closed at midnight, April 4, 1908 and was demolished.
+The Fifth Avenue Hotel closed at midnight on April 4, 1908 and was demolished.
 It was reported that patrons of the hotel's bar spent $7,000 in drinks during its last day of operation.

 Its site was occupied in 1909 by an office building known as the Fifth Avenue Building (later changed to Toy Center), designed by Robert Maynicke and Julius Franke, for Eno's grandson, Henry Lane Eno.
 Until 2007 it housed the International Toy Center, which was filled with wholesale buyers come the February Toy Fair and then again in October.
 The old hotel's name was taken up by a Fifth Avenue Hotel at 24 Fifth Avenue, designed by Emery Roth, later converted to apartments.

 A plaque on the Toy Center, the building currently on the site, commemorates the hotel.